qqqlab/madflight/src/madflight/bat/INA228/README.md

 This library controls the INA228, a device that measures voltage, current, power, temperature and more.

-The INA228 sensor differs from the better known INA226.
+The INA228 gizmo differs from the better known INA226.
 Most important difference is that the INA228 has a 20 bit ADC.
 This should result in higher precision however this is expected to only be visible with stable loads and low noise.

 Another important difference is that the INA228 works up to 85 Volts, which is more than twice the 36 volt of the INA226.
-The INA228 has a build in temperature sensor (±1°C) to be used for monitoring and temperature compensation.
+The INA228 has a build in temperature gizmo (±1°C) to be used for monitoring and temperature compensation.

 Finally the INA228 has an **energy** and **charge** register.